England 293 and 240 (Stokes 85, Bairstow 47, Shakib 5-85) beat Bangladesh 248 and 263 (Sabbir 64*) by 22 runs

 But Bangladesh began their morning's work with confidence.
-Sabbir opened his account with a push through the covers for two, before Taijul - once again trusted to hold his own with the bat - flashed a Stokes short ball over the keeper's head for four.
+Sabbir opened his account with a push through the covers for two, before Taijul Islam - once again trusted to hold his own with the bat - flashed a Stokes short ball over the keeper's head for four.

 The new ball was available after two overs but Cook opted to persevere with the old, with the long-sleeved Joe Root once again charged to preserve its precious shine.
-But the hooping reverse of the first innings remained elusive as Bangladesh chiselled out their singles, with every run greeted with ecstasy by a small contingent of Bangladesh fans who made an otherwise echoing stadium sound packed to the rafters.
+But the hooping reverse of the first innings remained elusive as Bangladesh chiselled out their singles, every run greeted with ecstasy by a small contingent of Bangladesh fans who made an otherwise echoing stadium sound packed to the rafters.

 The verdict was greeted with a huge roar from the huddle of England players watching the big screen, and there was an extra sense of expectation as Shafiul shuffled out to face the pumped-up Stokes.
 Five years ago, on this very ground, he had been Bangladesh's hero with a brilliant 24 not out in Bangladesh's two-wicket World Cup win over England.
 This time, however, he was trapped on the crease second-ball and, though he was struck outside the line of off stump, Kumar Dharmasena felt that he had not quite been playing a shot as he raised his finger for the final time in the game.
 And this time, it stayed raised, as victory was confirmed via a record 26th DRS decision of the match.